destiny-malone/jobintel-infra/README.md

     - OpenAI intelligence layer for analyzing feedback and rejection patterns
     - Resume version tracking + recruiter-facing S3 resume site

-Every part of the project is mapped to a real certification and career-relevant DevOps skill.
+This project is being built in **phases**, with each mapped directly to DevOps certifications, real-world tooling, and production design.

+- Phases 1–2 complete
+- Phase 3: Observability, structured tfplan parsing, Slack log enrichment
+- Phase 4+: Python backend, resume versioning, CLI, NLP intelligence

 ---

+## Design Principles

+This project is structured like a real internal platform tool:

+- **Secrets managed via GitHub Environments**
+- **CI/CD gated by environment filtering**
+- **Terraform artifacts and logs uploaded as GitHub Actions artifacts**
+- **Slack alerts scoped to production only**
+- **Each phase is versioned and cert-aligned**

+---

 ## Architecture Diagrams

 This section provides versioned diagrams of the infrastructure and automation powering JobIntel.
-Each diagram evolveed with the project, showcasing best practives, real-world patterns, and cloud-native growth over time.
+Each diagram evolved with the project, showcasing best practices, real-world patterns, and cloud-native growth over time.

 ---